hbrobotics/hbrc_ros_robot_platform/electrical/master_board/README.md

   this a multi-drop serial bus that uses CAN bus transceivers to send serial data between modules.
   In addition, there is an emergency stop bus for signaling an emergency stop condition.

-* FTDI Debug USART (Morpho Only):
-  This yet another USART that can be used for debugging.

 * FPGA USART (Zio Only):
   This is a dedicated USART for talking to the FPGA.

+* FTDI Debug USART (Optional, it can be hooked into USART3 as well.):
+  This yet another USART that can be used for debugging.

 ## ZIO Connectors Mapping Table Grove boards